miraficus/meteonook-Docker/README.md

 Congrats! 🎊 Your MeteoNook app is now running on your Synology NAS.
 You can now use it to predict the weather in **Animal Crossing: New Horizons**! 🌦️

-If you run into any issues, feel free to ask for help! 🚀😊 I will try my best to answer
+If you run into any issues, feel free to ask for help! 🚀😊  I will try my best to help

 ---